-WSNP process - what does that mean for me?
+WSNP trajectory - what does that mean for me?

-If an amicable debt settlement is not possible, we are happy to help you apply for a statutory debt settlement under the Natural Persons Debt Rescheduling Act (WSNP).
+If an amicable debt settlement is not possible, we are happy to help you apply for a statutory debt settlement in accordance with the Natural Persons Debt Restructuring Act (WSNP).
 The application is assessed by a judge.
-If the judge admits you to the statutory regulation, this means for you that you no longer go through your debt restructuring process at Zuidweg & Partners, but at the court.
+If the court admits you to the statutory regulation, this means that you will no longer go through your debt rescheduling process at Zuidweg & Partners, but at the court.
 The rules in the WSNP process are stricter than in the amicable process.
 Below we inform you about everything you need to know before you start the WSNP process.

 Applications for the WSNP process

-A petition to the court is required to be eligible for the WSNP.
+To be eligible for the WSNP, a petition to the court is required.
 Zuidweg & Partners is happy to help you with this.
-We know which documents to send with the petition.
+We know which documents you must enclose with the petition.

 A judge will judge whether you will be admitted for the WSNP process.
 It is important that you are present for the session.
 Take into account some run-out.
 We advise you to prepare yourself at home for questions from the judge about the cause of your debts.
 Your presentation is important for your admission.
 If you do not speak enough Dutch, you must provide a translator yourself.
 You are also free to bring someone to assist you.

 The administrator's task is to make an inventory of your debts, manage your estate and check whether you meet your obligations.
 If it appears that you have deliberately concealed debts or other circumstances, the court can decide to end your procedure, after which you can be declared bankrupt.
 This can also happen if, for example, you withhold income or do not pay the contribution to the estate.
 The administrator has an independent function and is not a social worker, but a supervisor.